Baby Corn Manchurian

 - 1 tablespoon corn flour

 - Wash baby corn.
 Slit lengthwise, and cut into two pieces.

-- Add all-purpose flour, rice flour, red chili powder, corn flour, 1 tablespoon of the soy sauce, and salt in a mixing bowl.
+- Add all-purpose flour, rice flour, red chili powder, corn flour, 1 tablespoon of soy sauce, and salt in a mixing bowl.
 Add water and form a batter of medium-thick consistency.
-It should be neither thick, nor thin.
+It should be neither thick nor thin.

 - Heat oil for deep frying.
 Dip baby corn pieces in the batter, and fry them in batches.
 I do not pre-cook these.
 Hence, they take longer to fry.
 Turn them occasionally to ensure uniform frying.
 Lower the fire once they are crispy.
 Remove them to an absorbent paper towel.
 Frying may take about 6-8 minutes per batch.
 Finish frying all of the baby corn.

 - Heat 1 1/2 tablespoons oil in a wok or deep-bottomed kadhai.
 Throw in the chopped onion.
 Saute until it turns golden.
 Add chopped ginger, green chili, and garlic.
 Continue sautéing for 30 seconds.

 - Add 2 tablespoons soy sauce and some salt.
 Be careful while adding salt—the soy sauce and fried baby corn already contain quite a bit of salt.

-- Mix a tablespoon corn flour with 1/4 cup water.
+- Mix a tablespoon of corn flour with 1/4 cup water.
 Pour the mix into the kadhai.
 Mix well.
 Add chopped spring onion.
 Let the contents boil for 1/2 minute on a low fire.
 Add fried baby corn and sugar.
 Press and mix them properly so that the spices coat evenly on the fried baby corn.
 Turn off the fire.
 Transfer the yummy baby corn Manchurian to serving bowls.

 - Serve these hot with tomato sauce.
 Enjoy the heavenly taste!

-- Adding sugar in this recipe is optional.
+- Adding sugar to this recipe is optional.
 If you're looking for a glazed/caramelized look for your final product, add a small quantity of sugar in the last stages of making the Manchurian.

-- Adding rice flour in the batter makes the Manchurian crispier.
+- Adding rice flour to the batter makes the Manchurian crispier.